lizadaly/save-as-web/case-elider/README.md

 4. Once highlighted, click "Elide"
 5. The content will now be elided.
 Click on the "..." you created to unelide.

+* For now, only select within a single paragraph (or block-level element).

 Demo at [https://lizadaly.github.io/save-as-web/case-elider/](https://lizadaly.github.io/save-as-web/case-elider/)

 ## TODO